pjsip/pjproject_docs/docs/source/specific-guides/network_nat/sip_tcp.rst

 Enabling TCP support
 -------------------------------

-TCP support must be enabled in the build by setting :cpp:any:`PJ_HAS_TCP` to non-zero.
+TCP support must be enabled in the build by setting :c:macro:`PJ_HAS_TCP` to non-zero.
 This is enabled by default, hence normally there's no specific step to do to enable this.
 You must then instantiate SIP TCP transport in your application, e.g.:

 .. code-block:: c